luizsoares/test/answers.md

 Bonus question: The agent is a program that runs in the background, polling for metrics at set intervals and uploading said metrics to Datadog.
 It also includes DogStatsD, a custom StatsD implementation that allows metric gathering via push, and metric aggregation prior to forwarding the metrics upstream.

+I took the opportunity to provision the agent with tags from the start, in the previous step.
+The puppet module has a [comprehensive interface](https://github.com/DataDog/puppet-datadog-agent/blob/master/manifests/init.pp#L5) and can easily leverage the hiera auto-lookup facilities to configure the agent in one shot.